MrSnix/TinyConfiguration/README.md

 |         |                Rewritten documentation                   |

 ## Feedback
-If there's anything you'd like to chat about or you want to send me feedback about this project,
+If there's anything you'd like to chat about, or you want to send me feedback about this project,
 you can reach me on my [e-mail](mailto:baittiner.giuseppe.dev@gmail.com),
 ***feature requests are always welcome***.